-Policy LU-1.4 Balance of Uses.
-The City shall strive to achieve a balance between residential, commercial, and industrial development to increase the city's jobs-to-employed resident ratio and ensure availability of local employment and housing. (new)

-- Policy LU-1.5 Development Projects Outside of the City.
+- Policy LU-1.4 Balance of Uses.
+The City shall strive to achieve a balance between residential, commercial, and industrial development to increase the city's jobs-to-employed resident ratio and ensure availability of local employment and housing. (new) - Policy LU-1.5 Development Projects Outside of the City.
 The City shall not accept an application for any projects (subdivision, grading, development, etc.) for any land that has not been annexed into the City Limits. (new) - Policy LU-1.6 Coordinated Annexation Requests.
 Encourage coordinated annexation of contiguous properties. (new) - Policy LU-1.7 Specific Plans.
-Ensure the orderly development of large areas of land proposed for annexation through specific plans.
-Require a specific plan for annexation requests which are over 20 acres in size or include non-residential uses regardless of size. (new) - Policy LU-1.8 Revenue Neutral.
+Ensure the orderly development of large areas of land proposed for annexation through Specific Plans.
+Require a Specific Plan for annexation requests that are over 20 acres in size or include nonresidential uses regardless of size.
+This requirement covers, but is not limited to, the five Specific Plan Areas called out in Section 3.4. (new) - Policy LU-1.8 Revenue Neutral.
 Require annexations to be revenue neutral and cover all costs related to public infrastructure, public facilities, and public services. (new) - Policy LU-1.9 Contiguous Annexations.
 Prohibit any annexations of land that are not contiguous to City Limits.
-Annexation of land that would result in formation of a County "island" or irregular City boundary shall not be permitted. (new) - Policy LU-1.10 Non-Conforming Uses.
-Encourage the replacement of nonconforming land uses with uses which conform to the requirements of the Zoning Ordinance. (new) - Policy LU-1.11 Intergovernmental Coordination.
+Annexation of land that would result in formation of a County "island" or irregular city boundary shall not be permitted. (new) - Policy LU-1.10 Nonconforming Uses.
+Encourage the replacement of nonconforming land uses with uses that conform to the requirements of the Zoning Ordinance. (new) - Policy LU-1.11 Intergovernmental Coordination.
 Coordinate regional planning efforts with San Benito County, Caltrans, and other agencies.
 (Implementation Program LU.Q). - Policy LU-1.12 Application Review of County Projects.
-Actively participate in development review for projects outside the City Limits but within Hollister's Planning Area for consistency with land use policies outlined in this General Plan.
-(Implementation Program LU.Q). - Policy LU-1.13 Compliance with New Laws.
-With new development or expansion and improvement of existing development uses, incorporate measures to comply with current Federal, State, and local standards. (new)
+Actively participate in development review for projects outside the City Limits but in Hollister's Planning Area for consistency with land use policies outlined in this General Plan.
+(Implementation Program LU.Q).

+Policy LU-1.13 Compliance with New Laws.
+With new development or expansion and improvement of existing development uses, incorporate measures to comply with current federal, State, and local standards. (new)